mipsbuster/yb-mulitregion-aws-cloudformation/README.md

 This post is an example of the techniques and examples of using AWS Cloudformation in automated deployment of multi-region Yugabyte clusters.
 Install process is complex and error prone if done by hand and/or combimation of scripts.
 Post highlights the advantages of YugabyteDB and the high level steps required in setting up the AWS infrastructures to support multi-region clusters.

+Scripts and steps in this post are first steps and required foundational steps for the post on Yugabyte row level geo-partitioning

 ## Yugabyte

 [Yugabyte Platform](https://yugabyteweb.wpengine.com/yugabytedb/) gives you the simplicity and support to deliver a private database-as-a-service (DBaaS) at scale.
 Use Yugabyte Platform to deploy YugabyteDB across any cloud anywhere in the world with a few clicks, simplify day 2 operations through automation, and get the services needed to realize business outcomes with the database.